You can keep on scrolling to read more about me or visit one of my social media spaces.

 For my wedding I created a small application with Node.js to connect with the GoPro wirelessly, record for 5 seconds, and then replay the clip in slow motion.
 This was great fun at the party and at the end I created a video of all the tiny clips.

-I created this website in an effort to learn how React works.
+I created this website in an effort to learn how React, Gatsby, and Netlify works.
 It's been a fun ride to learn new stuff.

 I created this form validator for projects at work, because I was finding myself having to re-invent the wheel every time I had to code a form.